“Mom, mom!” I’d just left my son’s room when I heard him call me back.

 It made me think of earlier times.

 When I was young.
-And life was simpler & more carefree.
+And life was simpler and far more carefree.

 Like back in the 80’s, when I worked at Vancouver’s new BC Place Stadium.

-I watched, along with thousands of others, as she & Prince Phillip circled the stadium in a red convertible.
+I watched, along with thousands of others, as she and Prince Phillip circled the stadium in a red convertible.

-As a young impressionable 20-something year old, it was a rare & exciting moment for me.
+As a young impressionable 20-something year old at the time, it was a rare and exciting moment for me.

 One I’ll never forget.